benchdoos/WeblocOpener/readme.md

 Download [Latest version](https://vk.cc/7Flxoe)

+## Breaking News
+Hello everyone!
+Today I have an announcement for you.
+I’m happy to announce that [@WeblocOpenerBot](https://t.me/WeblocOpenerBot) for telegram is now available!

+There will be no need to install desktop version of WeblocOpener if you have to convert only some links.

+Bot still being in development for that time trial plan is active for everyone!

+It is expected to have at least 1 premium payed plan with less restrictions for converting.
+Other users will be available to convert some links for free.
+For most of users it will be enough, if you’re not using it commercially or you want to support the project.

 ## Introduction:
 WeblocOpener is a simple way to open, edit, create MacOS Safari `.webloc` files on Windows and Debian GNU/Linux.